 If you are planning on visiting the nearby Abbotsbury Subtropical Gardens, then it’s cheaper to buy a 'Passport Ticket' which allows entry to both attractions.
-You don’t have to visit both attractions on the same day.
+You don’t have to visit both of these attractions in Dorset on the same day.

 For more information about highlights and tips before you go, read our guide on Abbotsbury Swannery here.

 Address: New Barn Rd, Abbotsbury, Weymouth DT3 4JG

 Opening hours: Open every day 10am–5pm, although they do tend to close for the winter months (November time) and re-open mid-March.

 Set in 20 acres of woodland, protected by evergreen oaks, Abbotsbury Subtropical Gardens is no ordinary garden.
 Just a mile from Chesil Beach, the Victorian walled garden creates a unique microclimate which enables rare and exotic species from all over the world to thrive here.

 The garden is a mixture of formal and informal flowers, famous for its camellia groves and magnolias and well noted for its rhododendron and hydrangea collections.
 It's been acclaimed by Alan Titchmarsh as "one of the finest gardens I have ever visited".